Minimalist and Frugal, Is There Really Much of a Difference?

 - Q: Can someone be both a minimalist and frugal?

-A: Frugality is specifically geared towards saving money and cutting unnecessary expenses, making it more directly cost-effective.
+A: Frugality is specifically geared towards saving money and cutting unnecessary expenses, making it more cost-effective.
 However, minimalism can indirectly lead to financial savings through reduced consumption. - Q: Is minimalism only about decluttering physical possessions?

 A: While decluttering is a significant aspect of minimalism, it also extends to mental clutter, relationships, and commitments.
 The goal is to simplify all aspects of life. - Q: Are minimalists against owning any luxuries?